AllanChen/IELTS_Summary/note.md

 Starting at is the highest one in the three countries on service sector which 3 times more than india and 20 % than Brazil

+Starting at Japan which a is service sector more than two the other countries, three times more than india and 20% more than Brazil.

+as far as concern about india, The figures for agricultural sector is more than 7 times Japan and more than 50% Brazil.As we know, India

 The data indicated that the country with a more developed economy has ha